Dealing With High Contrast Images

 A simple HDR imaging tutorial for Adobe Photoshop

-Dealing With High Contrast Images in Photoshop (A Beginners Guide) – Sometimes, when shooting landscapes for example, you come across a scene which you think will make an excellent photograph.
+Dealing with high contrast images in Photoshop (a beginners guide).
+Sometimes, when shooting landscapes for example, you come across a scene which you think will make an excellent photograph.
 By using this technique, as just one of a few, you are able to usually pull a half decent shot from an underexposed one.

 This image is not meant to be a masterpiece, in fact if anything it is a little rushed.
 What it is meant to do is simply show you a technique that may just save one or two of your future images.
 You can tweak and alter this process to suit your own style.

-There is no easy way to deal with this in during the shot at present (although I do believe high dynamic range photography, or HDR, is top of the research and development agenda for companies like Nikon and Canon) but we can get round it in Photoshop using this following technique.
+There is no easy way to deal with this in during the shot at present.
+However, I do believe high dynamic range photography, or HDR, is top of the research and development agenda for companies like Nikon and Canon*

+Anyway, we can get round it in Photoshop using this following technique.
 The best way to do this is first and foremost, shoot RAW!
 You have much more information to work with than if working on a JPEG giving yourself a much better chance of pulling it off.

 At the scene, take two meter readings, one for the bright area and one for the dark area and take an average.
 Then set your camera to that setting whilst in manual.
 You may end up with

 Average is 125th/sec at F8